mozilla/addons-frontend/docs/moz-addon-manager.md

 This patch will:
 1. allow you to use an HTTP connection
-2. grant access to `mozAddonManager` for any URL at `localhost` (on any port).
+2. allow any page at `localhost` (on any port) to access `mozAddonManager`.

-With this patch, you can build Firefox.
+With this patch applied, you are ready to build Firefox.
 Once again, make sure you aren't configured for an artifact build since that won't work (you'll need to build c++ code).
 Build it!

 ```
 ./mach build